used PowerMac G4 systems

 Check to make sure before you install that all the major applications you run are Leopard compatible.
 I can't tell you how many people called after Leopard was release singing the blues.
 MacRumors.com has thoughfully put up a list of incompatible programs as well as listed some programs that just have certain issues.
 Before upgrading to Leopard make sure your machine qualifies.
 You need an 867 mhz processor or faster, 512MB of ram, 13GB (really more) of free space, a DVD capable optical, and a 32MB Quartz enabled video card.
 Also remember there is no classic mode in Leopard so if you run older software in classic mode you will need to find alternatives before you upgrade.
 I have had to simplify the machines I install on so often I now start up with only one stick of ram and all PCI cards removed, and of course only the keyboard, mouse and monitor plugged in.
 Lastly and more importantly if you are installing on your old system you should archive and install rather than let the software be updated.
 A clean install is recommended.

-I can make any Sawtooth or later G4 Leopard Compatible
+Can I make my G4 Leopard Compatible

 Do you have less than an 867 MHz G4 and want to run Leopard?